donnachaforde/espresso/README.md

 Have you ever found yourself building an application or tool only to get bogged down having to parse command-line args?

 That's where the **espresso** library comes in.
 It makes it easy to specify what cmd-line switches you wish to support, whether they take a parameter and whether they're mandatory.
-It provides the ability to interrogate these switches, check they are present and retrieve their stringified or numeric values.
-In short, it handles these chores and allows you to concentrate on your applications features.
+It provides the ability to interrogate these switches, check they're present and retrieve their stringified or numeric values.
+In short, it handles these chores so that you're free to concentrate on your applications features.

 The key features are:
 * A clear and simple API to define the arguments/switches your application supports.
-* Automatic parsing of the arg-list and syntax checking to ensure the correct params and required params are being provided.
+* Automatic parsing of the arg-list and syntax checking to ensure the correct params and required params have been provided.
-* Provision of common default args, such as `--help`, `--version`, `--info` and `--usage`.
+* Built-in support for default args - i.e. `--help`, `--version`, `--info` and `--usage`.
-* Support for output to `stdout` by default but which is extensible so you can leverage it for your GUI app.
+* Built-in support for `stdout` output (extensible so you can provide your own - e.g for your Windows GUI app).